drj11/pycon-2017-proposal/README.md

 The PyCon UK 2017 CFP is here: http://2017.pyconuk.org/cfp/

+## Technicalities

+Now that I've logged into HQ,
+I can see that the proposal is required to have:
+- title, 60 characters;
+- Subtitle, 120 characters;
+- co-presenters
+- "What is your session about", 300 words; published in programme.
+- Notes to committee, 300 words.
+- Suitable for: new programmers / teachers / data scientists

+## What is my proposal?

 Following the suggestions on that CFP, a talk's title and subtitle might be